How to Overclock a CPU

 In today’s era of technology and advanced gear, it is important to be ahead of the game and know how to achieve maximum efficiency.
 Gaming and Personal Computers have come a long way and evolved together over the past decades.
 How to Overclock a CPUcpu

 Necessarily, you have to stay up-to-date with what’s happening around you so that you too may benefit from it, as technology so often has been doing.

 When it comes to computers, a lot of people out there don’t mind tweaking around with the components and seeing what goes best.
 Of course, not everyone can do this since it does require insight and experience into how computers work and how all the components come together.

-The few main purposes of testing things is to see how good your machine really is, how much better performance you can achieve, and increasing speed.
-But at the end, while testing and playing around with hardware, you must ask yourself if it’s worth it?
+The few main purposes of testing things are to see how good your machine really is, how much better performance you can achieve, and increasing speed.
+But in the end, while testing and playing around with hardware, you must ask yourself if it’s worth it?

 Messing around too much might damage the hardware or fry a component, or worse damage the entire case.
 It’s always important to make sure that the right precautions are taken in order to avoid hazardous consequences.

 This article in particular talks about Overlocking your CPU.
 For easier understanding, we will break down each part and explain it in detail for clarification.

 Overclocking is a term used for describing in basic words the process of setting your CPU or memory to run at speeds that are higher than their official speed benchmarks.

 This basically, in other words, increases the component’s clock rate and makes it run at a rate higher than it was designed to run.
 The outcome of pushing it?